HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image341.png)

-- **LogicDB**: Backup is performed in unit of logicDB, and one or more logicDB can be selected for backup at a time.
+- **LogicDB:** Backup is performed in unit of logicDB, and one or more logicDB can be selected for backup at a time.
-- **Backup Type**: Full Backup and Incremental Backup.
+- **Backup Type:** Full Backup and Incremental Backup.
 "Full Backup" is to backup all data in the current logicDB, and "Incremental Backup" is to continue backing up the new binlog based on the last full or incremental backup.
 Note: In the first incremental backup, it needs to ensure that the logicDB to be backed up has had a full backup, otherwise the incremental backup cannot be started.
-- **Backup logicDB simultaneously**: When the backup is started, the configDB data backup is performed once, with the same effect as manual backup in the "Config Data Backup & Restore".
+- **Backup logicDB simultaneously:** When the backup is started, the configDB data backup is performed once, with the same effect as manual backup in the "Config Data Backup & Restore".
-- **Compute the File MD5 Value or not**: It is checked by default, and mainly records the MD5 value of backup file to facilitate the comparison of file MD5 values during data recovery to ensure the integrity and consistency of data.
+- **Compute the File MD5 Value or not:** It is checked by default, and mainly records the MD5 value of backup file to facilitate the comparison of file MD5 values during data recovery to ensure the integrity and consistency of data.

 **(3) Backup setting**

 ![](assets/hotdb-management/image342.png)

-- **Backup the binlog from last Full Backup to now simultaneously**: It is checked by default, and is used to backup the binlog from last full backup to the current full backup.
+- **Backup the binlog from last Full Backup to now simultaneously:** It is checked by default, and is used to backup the binlog from last full backup to the current full backup.
 Note: This is an insurance measure, but the last full backup will not be found during the first full backup, so this option is meaningless for the first full backup.
-- **Local Backup Root Directory**: It is the local directory of the server where each data source resides and backup file is stored.
+- **Local Backup Root Directory:** It is the local directory of the server where each data source resides and backup file is stored.
 This directory needs to be created in advance on the server where each node resides, and the directory of each server shall be consistent.
 Otherwise, the backup fails and the backup failure message prompts: Failed to create backup directory.

 > !Tip
 >
 > when the data is backed up under different directories due to different hardware specifications and configuration methods of servers, you can use the soft link to unify the directories used for backup.

-- **Compression Method**: It is used to control whether the backup file is compressed, with options of No Compression, ZLIB Flow Compression, and LZ4 Compression.
+- **Compression Method:** It is used to control whether the backup file is compressed, with options of No Compression, ZLIB Flow Compression, and LZ4 Compression.
 LZ4 compression is to first output the file and then call the system compression operation command.
-- **Encryption Method**: It is used to control whether the backup file is encrypted, with options of No Encryption, 3DES, and AES.
+- **Encryption Method:** It is used to control whether the backup file is encrypted, with options of No Encryption, 3DES, and AES.
 When selecting other encryption methods, it needs to enter the encryption password which is used for decryption in data recovery.
-- **Backup File Format**: It is used to control the data format of backup file, and is divided into SQL, MySQL CSV and standard CSV.
+- **Backup File Format:** It is used to control the data format of backup file, and is divided into SQL, MySQL CSV and standard CSV.
 The default format is SQL.
 Note: The standard CSV format is mainly used for data exchange with other systems, such as exporting data to Hadoop, but it does not support recovery currently.
-- **Backup Statement Option**: When the backup file format is SQL, the SQL to be backed up can be in the insert, insert ignore or replace form.
+- **Backup Statement Option:** When the backup file format is SQL, the SQL to be backed up can be in the insert, insert ignore or replace form.
-- **Backup to Remote Path Simultaneously**: The backup file can be transferred to a remote server.
+- **Backup to Remote Path Simultaneously:** The backup file can be transferred to a remote server.
 It is not checked by default.
 When backing up to a remote server, all backup files are merged and transferred to the specified directory on the remote server.
-- **Remote Replication Mode**: it is divided into: SCP and RSYNC.
+- **Remote Replication Mode:** it is divided into: SCP and RSYNC.
 It is recommended to use the SCP mode.
 If RSYNC is used, it shall be deployed on a remote server.
-- **Remote Replication IP, User and Password**: Fill in the information of the actual remote server.
+- **Remote Replication IP, User and Password:** Fill in the information of the actual remote server.
-- **Remote Backup File Root Directory**: The directory for storing backup files shall be filled out according to the actual situation, but it needs to be created in advance.
+- **Remote Backup File Root Directory:** The directory for storing backup files shall be filled out according to the actual situation, but it needs to be created in advance.

 **(4) Backup task record**